akshayvijaynair/upgrad-java-crash-course/README.md

-# Upgrad FSD Programme Course Work
+# Upgrad Java Crash Course

+Covers the basics of JAVA and OOP concepts in an eight-hour crash course.
+ - *Instructor: Chandresh Pancholi*
+ - JDK: 15

+## Relevant Links